magnuskiro/magnuskiro.github.com/tech/crapp_to_cloud.md

-# Crapp to Cloud
+# Crap to Cloud

 WIP

-Do you have a lot of old legazy crapp?
+Do you have a lot of old legacy crap?
 Are you at a stage where morale is low and despair is high.
-That's when people are fed up, and start shovling the crapp.
+That's when people are fed up, and start shoveling the crap.
 So that's what people do.
 Because there are nobody else to do it.
 That's what responsible people in organisations with responsibilities do.

 They start moving in a direction.
 To get movement.
 Like your car stuck in the mud.
-Rock it back and forth to get tracktion.
+Rock it back and forth to get traction.
 Try to get your footing back so you can move forwards.

 # Some interesting aspects to consider.